 Goals and objectives

-Objective 1: Regulate for the validity of general qualifications
+Goal 1: Regulate for the validity and safe delivery of general qualifications

-Objective 4: Regulate for the validity of vocational and technical qualifications
+Goal 3: Regulate for the validity and safe delivery of vocational and other regulated qualifications

 Goal 4: Monitor and evaluate the validity of National Assessments

 Goal 6: Develop and manage our people, resources and systems